Duke vs. North Carolina prediction, odds, spread, time: 2026 college basketball picks from proven model

 The fourth-ranked Duke Blue Devils will look to stay perfect in ACC play when they face the 14th-ranked North Carolina Tar Heels in the 2026 Tobacco Road Rivalry game on Saturday night.
 Duke is coming off a 67-49 win over Boston College on Tuesday, while UNC defeated Syracuse 87-77 on Monday.
 The Blue Devils (21-1, 10-0 ACC), who lead the conference by one game over No. 20 Clemson, are 7-0 on the road this season.
 The Tar Heels (18-4, 6-3 ACC), who are tied for fifth in the league, are 13-0 on their home floor.

 Tipoff from the Dean E. Smith Center in Chapel Hill, N.C., is set for 6:30 p.m.
 ET.
-UNC leads the all-time series 145-120.
 Duke is a 5.5-point favorite in the latest Duke vs. North Carolina odds from DraftKings Sportsbook, while the over/under for total points scored is 151.5.
 Before making any North Carolina vs. Duke picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: